heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 The application protocol will be defined by you.

 Feel free to be creative!
-For example, you can choose to create a chat application, a game, a file transfer application, etc. If you do not have any idea, come to see us and we can give you.
+For example, you can choose to create a chat application, a chess game, a shopping list, etc. If you do not have any idea, come to see us and we can give you.

 Multiple groups can choose the same application protocol and you can share your